kayd0912/dictionary-search/README.md

 # For developers
-- Download the source.py file and start modifying it
+- Download the source.py file
 - Before developing it, please do these steps:
   + Install Python (include PyPI) and IDE (e.g : Thonny IDE) to edit the source code
   + Install required libraries by opening the Command Prompt (CMD) and type this command: